oscar-system/GAP_pkg/GAP_pkg_openmath/README.md

 # GAP_pkg_openmath

-This is generated wrapper package for the GAP package OpenMath 11.5.1.
+This is a generated Julia wrapper package for the GAP package OpenMath 11.5.2.

 ## Issues